emdiazsal83/emdiazsal83.github.io/_posts/2024-06-01-pearl_rubin.md

 random quantities.
 The processes chosen to describe the system must be fundamental in the sense that changes to one of the processes do not affect the others.
-Each process variable is modeled by an equation consisting of qualitative elements, namely the list of cause variables upon which the process depends, and quan- titative elements, namely the functions describing the relationship between the process variable and its causes
+Each process variable is modeled by an equation consisting of qualitative elements, namely the list of cause variables upon which the process depends, and quantitative elements, namely the functions describing the relationship between the process variable and its causes

 The potential outcomes framework (PO) <d-cite key="rubin1974estimating"></d-cite> [Rubin, 1974] provides a different viewpoint of the